IntegersOfK/jellyfin-gpu-exporter/README.md

 # Jellyfin GPU Exporter

-A lightweight Prometheus exporter that monitors the NVIDIA GPU usage inside a running **Jellyfin Docker container**.
+A lightweight Prometheus exporter that monitors NVIDIA GPU usage for Jellyfin, supporting both **Docker containers** and **host/LXC** deployments.

-This exporter runs independently, calls `nvidia-smi` inside the Jellyfin container using `docker exec`, and exposes metrics on `/metrics` for Prometheus scraping.
+This exporter runs independently, calls `nvidia-smi` (either inside a Docker container or directly on the host/LXC), and exposes metrics on `/metrics` for Prometheus scraping.

 ---